 Igredients

-1/4 cup unsweetened condensed milk
+1/4 cup evaporated milk

-1/4 cup butterscotch topping
+1/4 cup butterscotch sauce

 2 tablespoons whipped butter, room temperature